AndrewNYK/FYP_SWT/experiments/SWT-Transformer/README.md

 All python files and ipynb files use to test Github implementation

 **no "-pytorch" files**
-tensorflow implementation from original github code but modified due to many errors found
+- tensorflow implementation from original github code but modified due to many errors found

 **"-pytorch" files**
-Pytorch implementation testing for equivalent conversion
+- Pytorch implementation testing for equivalent conversion

-File that has correct conversion:
+File that has correct conversion to **pytorch**:
 Transformer_Houses1to5_5min-pytorch.ipynb